glencoesoftware/bioformats2raw/README.md

 larger tile sizes but be mindful of the consequences on the downstream workflow.

+The worker count defaults to the number of detected CPUs.
+This may or may not be appropriate for the chosen input data.
+If reading a single tile from the input data requires a lot of memory, decreasing the worker count will be necessary to prevent memory exhaustion.
+JPEG, PNG, and certain TIFFs are especially susceptible to this problem.

+The worker count should be set to 1 if the input data requires a Bio-Formats reader that is not thread-safe.
+This is not a common case, but is a known issue with Imaris HDF data in particular.

 In general, expect to need to tune the above settings and measure relative performance.